 Freshly ground black pepper

-6 beets, cooked in boiling salted water until tender, peeled and sliced
+6 beets of any color, cooked in boiling salted water until tender, peeled and sliced

-1 1/2 pound beet greens, chard, or tender green beans, cooked in boiling salted water until just tender, and drained
+1 1/2 pound beet greens, chard, amaranth shoots, or tender green beans, cooked in boiling salted water until just tender, and drained

 2–3 tablespoons red wine vinegar

 Extra-virgin olive oil

 3 scallions (green parts only), thinly sliced

 For the garlic sauce: In a large saucepan of boiling water, cook the potatoes until tender, about 30 minutes.
 Drain and mash the potatoes.
 Set aside. (you can cook the potatoes up to 1-2 days before making skordalia.
 Mash and refrigerate, covered until needed.

 Place the bread, almonds, 1 to 2 tablespoons of the lemon juice, the garlic (use 3 or more cloves according to how strong you like the sauce) and salt to taste in a food processor and process into a smooth paste.
 In a medium bowl, combine the almond mixture, potatoes, oil, the remaining 1 to 2 tablespoons of the lemon juice and a few pepper grindings.
 Taste and adjust the seasonings.
 If the sauce is too thick, stir in a few tablespoons of water and if you like, just before serving, fold in some thick yogurt.